An Intervention Short Story

 -Jack.
 I’m picking up some attempted interference, stand by, trying to block and locate the source.- A loud crack sounded like it was in his head.

--STOP.- The hooded figure stood in front of him but the voice was in his neural comms, right between his ears.
+-STOP.- The hooded figure appeared in front of him but the voice was in his neural comms, right between his ears.

 -Did you hear that Illy?-